Also known as: Diabetic nephropathy, Nephropathy - diabetic, Diabetic glomerulosclerosis or Kimmelstiel-Wilson disease

 - Taking these medicines, even when your blood pressure is in a healthy range, helps slow kidney damage.

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from the body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 Kidney damage is more likely if you: